It’s no secret that growing a wholesale business means offering credit terms.

 By following up over the phone after the initial invoice, you add a human touch to your collections process, build your customer relationships and ensure invoices get paid.
 Also consider rewarding early payers and use calls to double up as sales calls to communicate new offers.

-If you’re yet to streamline your processes, we recommend Debtor Daddy to automate your reminders, calls through to collections.
+If you’re yet to streamline your processes, we recommend Debtor Daddy to automate your reminders, from calls through to collections.
 Best of all, it integrates with popular invoicing software like Xero, MYOB and QuickBooks Online.

 Offer customers multiple payment options